-In this tutorial, we will show you how to install and configuration of Simple Invoices on your CentOS 7 server.
-For those of you who didn’t know, miniBB aka Mini Bulletin Board is a PHP based standalone, open-source program for building your own Internet forums.
+In this tutorial, we will show you how to install and configure of miniBB Forum on your CentOS 7 server.
+For those of you who didn’t know, miniBB aka Mini Bulletin Board is a PHP-based standalone, open-source program for building your own Internet forums.
 Comparing to the other forum software available on the market, miniBB just brings what it’s created for: an easy, lite, and speedy quick forum.
 If you want a simple and stable message board attached to your existing website at the deepest integration level, incl. the customization of the layout to the look of your website, or even synchronizing with the existing membership system, you’ve just come across to the forum solution, developed exactly for such purpose.

 Install miniBB Forum on CentOS 7